Ever feel as though you're not good enough? That no matter how hard you try, your work isn't right and sooner or later, you'll be caught out?

 There is absolutely no point in comparing yourself to other creatives.
 Their success has nothing to do with you, and you'll probably be at different stages of your career anyway.
 Stop punishing yourself by wondering why you're "not as good" as those you admire.
 They're probably thinking the same about you, so recognise your insecurities as irrational.

 9. Keep a gratitude journal

 Every morning, write down five things you're grateful for.
 This daily therapy will help beat any self-doubts you have and set you up positively for the day ahead.
 Thankful for a roof over your head?
 Great, write it down.
-Thankful for being able to do what you love for a living?
+Grateful for being able to do what you love for a living?
 Add it to the list.
-By forcing yourself to practice gratitude, you're sub-consciously switching to a positive mindset – one that will beat imposter syndrome again and again.
+By forcing yourself to practise gratitude, you're sub-consciously switching to a positive mindset – one that will beat imposter syndrome again and again.